paulschwoerer/leafplayer/CONTRIBUTING.md

 ### Issues

-If you're having any issues with the setup process, give me a message
+If you're having any issues with the setup process, give me a message.